noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 Here, a **cluster-wide increase** in hyperlink connections appears around the date of the attacks, followed by a gradual return to baseline.
 Locally, connections between **r/france** and **r/paris** strengthen again, but only temporarily.

 While these events are first and foremost human tragedies, this analysis shows that the magnitude of an incident matters for how strongly Reddit reacts.
-Reddit’s engagement should not be interpreted as a measure of real-world loss, but the patterns suggest, contrary to earlier findings, that after a large-scale catastrophe, inter-community engagement is often driven by expressions of empathy that are intense but short-lived, rather than by lasting structural change.
+Reddit’s engagement should not be interpreted as a measure of real-world loss, but the patterns suggest that after a large-scale catastrophe, inter-community engagement is often driven by expressions of empathy that are intense but short-lived, rather than by lasting structural change.

   </div>
 </details>